 Trust Walk

-If you want to build trust in a team, or really any group of people (including your family), one of the best ways to do this is through activities that involve physical closeness and vulnerability.
+If you want to build trust in a team, or really any group of people (including your family), one of the best ways to do this is through trust building activities for adults that involve physical closeness and vulnerability.
 These types of activities help people get comfortable with each other and reduce the anxiety that comes from being in close proximity with someone who may not know you well.
 A great option is the trust walk.

 Blind faith